Leavenworth, Indiana: The Hines Raid, 1863

-Between the Civil War and the 1937 Ohio River Flood

 At the end of the Civil War, Leavenworth was a thriving town, a regular stop for steamboats on the Ohio River.

+The Fire of 1890

+In the Fall of 1890 a fire ravaged a portion of the town and many business were destroyed.
+The hotel, the newspaper, and most of the stores in the town suffered a complete loss.
+The fire was discovered by Lyman Davis, a porter at the Hawn Hotel, but all attempts to extinguish the blaze were to no avail.

+Button Making and Lime Quarries

 Button-making was an important industry, relying on shell banks in the river.
 The industry declined in the 1920s, when shell banks were exhausted.
 A total of 700 people lived in the town in 1910 and three button factories employed twenty-four families.
 Other industries included boat-making, freight hauling, and barrel production.

 Quarries opened up in the 1880s and lime was shipped out on flatboats.
 In October 1890, a fire destroyed about one-third of Leavenworth.
 The population at this time was over five hundred.

 The 1937 Ohio River Flood

 The river's waters began to rise in January 1937.
 Record rainfalls by late January resulted in a huge flood, the most destructive in the Ohio Valley's history.
 Of 145 houses in Leavenworth, twenty floated away and sixty-five were lifted off their foundations.
-Four hundred of the town’s population of 418 were forced to evacuate.
+Four hundred of the town's population of 418 were forced to evacuate.

-Laborers enlisted by Franklin Roosevelt's Works Progress Administration (WPA) salvaged what they could, but when the waters receded, it was decided to move what was left of Leavenworth uphill.
+Laborers enlisted by Franklin Roosevelt's Works Progress Administration (WPA) and the Salvation Army salvaged what they could, but when the waters receded, it was decided to move what was left of Leavenworth uphill.
 Under the direction of Indiana Work Relief Administrator John K. Jennings, the town decided to relocate to the top of the bluff, rendering "Old" Leavenworth a ghost town.
 Rebuilding was complete by December 1938.
-Leavenworth was then the only completely rebuilt community in Indiana, though in the 1950s and 1990s, English was ravaged by floods on the Blue River and eventually relocated to higher ground in the mid 1990s, the second largest relocation of a town in U.S. history.
+Leavenworth was then the only completely rebuilt community in Indiana, though in the 1950s and 1990s, English was ravaged by floods on the Blue River and eventually relocated to higher ground in the mid-1990s, the second largest relocation of a town in U.S. history.